EUCAIM/upv-node-workstation-images/README.md

 Things like "apt get", "pip install", "git clone", or any download from a server out of the platform must be in the dockerfile (image build time) not in init scripts (run time).
 Internet access is usually needed to install requirements and tools during the image building.
-Once the image is built and moved to the CHAIMELEON repository, it will be used to create containers running within the platform, with no Internet access, and so, any initial script that try to download anything from outside will fail.
+Once the image is built and moved to the CHAIMELEON repository, it will be used to create containers running within the platform, with no Internet access, and so,
-The user only will be able to use browsers and tools like that to access internal services.
+ - any initial script that tries to download anything from outside will fail,
+ - and any script or application executed by the user which tries to download anything from outside (Internet) will fail.
+Aside from this, you can see there is a browser in some of our images.
+Indeed it is needed to access web applications and services running inside the cluster or even localy in the container itself.

 ### The "chaimeleon" user
 The main process of the container will be run by the user with uid 1000 and gid 1000.